Graph-Learning-Benchmarks/gli/CONTRIBUTING.md

 ### Uploading GLI Data Files

-Please upload the npz or npy files referred in `metadata.json` or `task_<task_type>.json` to this website: [Upload data files for GLI-Repo
+Please upload the npz or npy files referred in `metadata.json` or `task_<task_type>.json` to a cloud storage platform (e.g., Dropbox or Google Drive), and include the public download links in `urls.json`.
-](https://www.dropbox.com/request/pQVRimU7vd8aSTwtm5SC).
-The development team will then post the urls in your pull request.

 ## Reporting Bugs